Filhaal 2: Mohabbat

-Filhaal 2: Mohabbat is a 2021 Indian album song written by Jaani and sung by B Praak.
-The song is sequel to Filhall which was released in 2019.
+"Filhaal 2: Mohabbat" is a 2021 Indian album song written by Jaani and sung by B Praak.
+The song serves as a sequel to Praak's 2019 hit single "Filhall".
 The video of the song is directed by Arvindr Khaira while the music is produced by B Praak.
 This song features Akshay Kumar and Nupur Sanon in the music video.